irfan-rg/StudentHub/README.md

 MONGODB_URI=your-mongodb-uri
 ```

-3. Ensure Ollama is available or use API-based LLM
+3. LLM support is optional: if you plan to use AI-based features (e.g., quiz generation enhancements), ensure your deployment has the required LLM runtime or API available and configured.

 ---